pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - use isScullyRunning to know if the prerendering is running, like that you can adapt different logic depending on if this is the angular app or scully rendering or static website...
 - ignore route using type: 'ignored' instead of type: 'contentFolder' in the scully config of the project
 - build only the route you are asking for using the command line route filter: ex: npm run scully -- --watch --routeFilter=/donuts/*
+- use state transfer to cache api data in the same server and in plain json object.

 ## TIPS